 Illinois Department of Public Health determined that these above rates were “not statistically significantly better or worse than the state average.

 Danville Illinois Medical Malpractice Lawyers

-If you have any suspicions that your loved one was injured or died unexpectedly by medical malpractice while a patient at Presence United Samaritans Medical Center, take steps now by contacting Rosenfeld Injury Lawyers.
+If you have any suspicions that your loved one was injured or died unexpectedly by medical malpractice while a patient at Presence United Samaritans Medical Center, take steps now by contacting Rosenfeld Injury Lawyers LLC.
 Our Danville nursing home attorneys have successfully resolved many financial compensation claims for victims of medical malpractice.
 Allow our law firm to handle every aspect of your case including filing all the necessary documentation and paperwork in the appropriate Vermillion County Courthouse located at:

 7 North Vermilion St

 We encourage you to contact our Vermillion County medical malpractice law offices by calling (888) 424-5757 today to schedule your free, comprehensive recompense case review.
 You are not required to make an upfront payment to receive our legal services immediately.
 Our fees are paid only after we have successfully resolved your wrongful death lawsuit or medical malpractice case by negotiating an acceptable out of court settlement on your behalf or winning your case at trial in front of a judge and jury.